SEN Information Report 2023-2024

 The school has clear policies and guidelines around such things as attendance, medical needs, personal care, equality and anti-bullying.
 You are welcome to read or discuss any of these further as and when the need arises.

-Resources called ‘Zones of Regulation’ are used extensively in school.
+Resources called ‘Zones of Regulation’ are used in school.
 These are a series of tools which help children to reflect and improve their ability to articulate their own emotional energy, and include strategies for aiding children in regulating their emotions when needed.
+Exploring time to understand a wider range of vocabulary in order to express their emotions.

-The school has access to further services provided via the ‘Hitchin Partnership’ such as family support workers, who help support families in our community.
-Do talk to the Inclusion Manager if you think they can help your family.
-More information about this service can be found here: http://www.hitchinpartnership.org.
+The school has access to further services provided via the ‘Hitchin Partnership’ such as family support workers (FSW), who help support families in our community.
+Do talk to the Inclusion Manager if you think they can help your family as this support needs to be accessed via a referral.
+More information about this service can be found here: http://www.hitchinpartnership.org

 Year 6 pupils periodically access workshops from PHASE.
 A wide range of resources are available online for parents, https://phase-hitchin.org